Roxanne Reid

 Paternoster beach

-Afristay is a good place to start looking for where to stay in Paternoster.
-You’ll find listings for full service lodges like Abalone House and Paternoster Lodge, as well as self-catering rentals and B&Bs.
+Afristay, Travelground and SafariNow are good places to start looking for where to stay in Paternoster.
+You’ll find listings for full service lodges like Abalone Hotel, Strandloper Boutique Hotel, Paternoster Lodge or the Paternoster Hotel, as well as self-catering rentals and B&Bs.
 Enter your dates, select your ‘must haves’ like pool, gym or dishwasher and sit back while the website sorts through the available options.
 Read reviews from people who have stayed there to guide your final choice.
-Then simply book directly on the site, easy peasy (or contact the host directly for more info).
+Then simply book directly on the site, easy-peasy (or contact the host directly for more info).

 Self-catering, Paternoster

-You can also find inspiration at Stay in Paternoster, whether you want somewhere for a couple in Bekbaai, a family in the Voorstrand, or a crowd of friends at Mosselbank.
+You can also find inspiration at Stay in Paternoster or Paternoster Rentals, whether you want somewhere for a couple in Bekbaai, a family in the Voorstrand, or a crowd of friends at Mosselbank.
 Select according to the price you want to pay, from shoestring and budget to luxury and ‘all the bells and whistles’.

 Cape Columbine reserve